Gala RFC: Scotland internationalists

 The following former Gala players have represented Scotland at full international level.

 Notable non-Scottish players

 The following is a list of notable non-Scottish international representative former Gala players:

 South players

 The following former Gala players have represented South at provincial level.

-Notable also outside rugby
+Notable also outside rugby union

-The following is a list of notable former Gala players who have achieved notability in fields outwith rugby:
+The following is a list of notable former Gala players who have achieved notability in fields outwith rugby union: